kate115/Rabbits/README.md

 # Rabbits
 Welcome to Rabbits!
 Here, we will teach you about rabbits.
-Facts, food, habitat, and more information is here! test test test
+Facts, food, habitat, and more information is here!
+Rabbits are cute, furry, but you might not know some other facts that we will tell you!